OGGM/oggm/docs/index.rst

 publicly available data for calibration and validation.

 **This is the model's documentation for users and for developers**.
-For more information about the project and for the latest news, visit `oggm.org <http://oggm.org>`_.
+For more information about the OGGM project and for the latest news, visit `oggm.org <http://oggm.org>`_.

 .. _Marzeion et al., (2012): http://www.the-cryosphere.net/6/1295/2012/tc-6-1295-2012.html